Ontario declares an emergency over truck blockades in Canada

 “American legislators are freaking out, and rightfully so,” said Nelson Wiseman, a political science professor at the University of Toronto.
 “Pressure is now being exerted by the White House on Trudeau to act more decisively.”

-In addition to the bumper-to-bumper occupation of Ottawa, protestes have now closed three border crossings in all: at Windsor; at Coutts, Alberta, opposite Montana; and at Emerson, Manitoba, across from North Dakota.
+In addition to maintaining the bumper-to-bumper occupation of Ottawa, protesters have closed three border crossings in all: at Windsor; at Coutts, Alberta, opposite Montana; and at Emerson, Manitoba, across from North Dakota.

-The Freedom Convoy has been promoted and cheered on by many Fox News personalities and attracted support from the likes of former President Donald Trump.
+The Freedom Convoy has been promoted and cheered on by many Fox News personalities and attracted support on the right from the likes of former President Donald Trump and Texas Sen. Ted Cruz.

 “This is an unprecedented demonstration.
 It has significant levels of fundraising, coordination and communication.
 They have command centers established here and across the country and beyond this country,” embattled Ottawa Police Chief Peter Sloly said.